Do I need to bathe my cat? What should I feed my kitten? My cat is scratching the mirror…is that normal?

 While many cats get used to being groomed and will tolerate if not enjoy some grooming activities, others are less agreeable.
 If your at-home cat grooming attempts have failed and you’re ready to bring in a professional groomer, don’t search “cat grooming near me” just yet.
 First, talk to your vet and ask if they can recommend someone.
 Similarly, your vet should be your first (and, usually, only) source for questions about your cat’s diet, fitness, and overall health.

 At Continental Animal Wellness Center in Flagstaff, Arizona, we provide comprehensive and compassionate care focused on your cat’s overall health and wellness.
 Our state-of-the-art facility is equipped for complete care, including routine wellness visits and vaccinations, sick visits, diagnostics, and surgery.
-Contact us today to schedule a visit with one of our experienced vets for your cat or kitten.
+Contact us today to schedule a visit with one of our experienced vets for your cat or kitten and ask about having your pet microchipped.

 Skip to content